Dinitrogen pentoxide: Nitration of organic compounds

-where Ar represents an arene moiety.
-The reactivity of the NO2+ can be further enhanced with strong acids that generate the "super-electrophile" HNO2(2+).
+Where Ar represents an arene moiety.
+The reactivity of the NO2+ can be further enhanced with strong acids that generate the superelectrophile HNO2(2+).

-In this use, N2O5 has been largely replaced by nitronium tetrafluoroborate [NO2]+[BF4]-.
-This salt retains the high reactivity of NO2+, but it is thermally stable, decomposing at about 180 °C (into NO2F and BF3).
+In this use, N2O5 has been largely replaced by nitronium tetrafluoroborate ([NO2]+[BF4]-).
+This salt retains the high reactivity of NO2+, but it is thermally stable, decomposing at about 180 C (into nitryl fluoride (NO2F) and boron trifluoride (BF3)).

 Dinitrogen pentoxide is relevant to the preparation of explosives.

 Atmospheric occurrence

-In the atmosphere, dinitrogen pentoxide is an important reservoir of the NO_{x}| species that are responsible for ozone depletion: its formation provides a null cycle with which NO and NO2 are temporarily held in an unreactive state.
+In Earth's atmosphere, dinitrogen pentoxide is an important reservoir of the NO_{x}| species that are responsible for ozone depletion: its formation provides a null cycle with which NO and NO2 are temporarily held in an unreactive state.
 Mixing ratios of several parts per billion by volume have been observed in polluted regions of the nighttime troposphere.
-Dinitrogen pentoxide has also been observed in the stratosphere at similar levels, the reservoir formation having been postulated in considering the puzzling observations of a sudden drop in stratospheric NO2 levels above 50 °N, the so-called 'Noxon cliff'.
+Dinitrogen pentoxide has also been observed in the stratosphere at similar levels, the reservoir formation having been postulated in considering the puzzling observations of a sudden drop in stratospheric NO2 levels above 50° N, the so-called 'Noxon cliff'.

 Variations in N2O5 reactivity in aerosols can result in significant losses in tropospheric ozone, hydroxyl radicals, and NO_{x}| concentrations.
-Two important reactions of N2O5 in atmospheric aerosols are hydrolysis to form nitric acid and reaction with halide ions, particularly Cl-, to form ClNO2 molecules which may serve as precursors to reactive chlorine atoms in the atmosphere.
+Two important reactions of N2O5 in atmospheric aerosols are hydrolysis to form nitric acid and reaction with halide ions, particularly Cl-, to form nitryl chloride (ClNO2) molecules which may serve as precursors to reactive chlorine atoms in the atmosphere.

 Hazards

 N2O5 is a strong oxidizer that forms explosive mixtures with organic compounds and ammonium salts.
-The decomposition of dinitrogen pentoxide produces the highly toxic nitrogen dioxide gas.
+Dinitrogen pentoxide can degrade to the highly toxic nitrogen dioxide gas.